HTTP-Requests/anti-motd-scanner/README.md

 **This is a dumb idea/i dont like how you did this**
 > Im new here, cut me some slack.
 Bug reports/suggestions are welcomed in issues.

+**Why did you make this?**
+> I operate a smaller private server and scanners kept pinging and trying to join the server, it is cracked with no longin plugins (per requested by owners) so i did something about it and decided to make it public.

 ## Testing
 Ive tested this using the methods real scanners use (mcstatus) and simple minecraft clients.